cose-wg/HPKE/draft-ietf-cose-hpke.md

 # Examples

-## One Layer {#one-layer-example}
+## Single Recipient / One Layer Example {#one-layer-example}

+This example assumes that a sender wants to communicate an encrypted payload to a single recipient in the most efficient way.

 An example of the COSE_Encrypt0 structure using the HPKE scheme is shown in {{hpke-example-one}}.
 Line breaks and comments have been inserted for better readability.

-It uses the following algorithm combination: The key encapsulation mechanism DHKEM(P-256, HKDF-SHA256) with AES-128-GCM (as the AEAD) and HKDF-SHA256 as the KDF is used.
+It uses the following algorithm combination:
+- KEM: DHKEM(P-256, HKDF-SHA256)
+- KDF: HKDF-SHA256
+- AEAD: AES-128-GCM

 ~~~
 // payload: "This is the content", aad: ""